serpapi/serpapi-ruby/README.md

   start: "Pagination Offset",
   tbm: "nws|isch|shop",
   tbs: "custom to be client criteria",
-  async: false # true when async call enabled.
+  async: false, # true when async call enabled.
-  timeout: 60 # HTTP timeout in seconds on the client side only.
+  timeout: 60, # HTTP timeout in seconds on the client side only.
 }

 # formated search results as a Hash